Devarshi-Balu/ML-TFET-NITPY/readme.md

 # Acknowledgements :
-    I extend my sincere gratitude to Suresh Balanethiram, Assistant Professor, Department of ECE, NITPY, for providing me with this opportunity.
-I am also deeply appreciative of the guidance and support from            Priyadarshni, Department of ECE, NITPY.
+    I extend my sincere gratitude to Dr. Suresh Balanethiram, Assistant Professor, Department of ECE, NITPY, for providing me with this opportunity.
+I am also deeply appreciative of the guidance and support from Priyadarshni, Research Scholar, Department of ECE, NITPY.